AdamLien/dify-mcp-client/README.md

 > [!CAUTION]
 > This plugin does **not** implement a **human-in-the-loop** mechanism by default, so connect **reliable mcp server only**.<br>
 > To avoid it, decrease `max itereations`(default:`3`) to `1`, and use this Agent node repeatedly in Chatflow.<br>
-> However, agent memory is reset by the end of Workflow, so use `Conversaton Variable` to save history and pass to QUERY.
+> However, agent memory is reset by the end of Workflow.<br>
+> Use `Conversaton Variable` to save history and pass it to QUERY.
 > Don't forget to add a phrase such as
 > *"ask for user's permission when calling tools"* in INSTRUCTION.